GTGaganReddy/bacher_Driver_sceduler/OPENAI_ASSISTANT_SETUP.md

   "duration_hours": 6.5
 }
 ```
-- Adds new route to specified date
+- Adds new route to specified date (day_of_week is automatically derived from date)
 - Runs complete OR-Tools reoptimization
 - Assigns route to optimal driver
 - Updates Google Sheets with new assignments

+**Note**: The `day_of_week` field is now automatically calculated from the provided date, ensuring proper optimization algorithm consideration.

 ### **Remove Route** ⚡ **NEW FUNCTIONALITY**
 ```json